 In recent weeks, a hot topic in firearms circles is the proposed BATFE ban on M855 ammunition, and there’s a staggering amount of misinformation circulating.
-One of the greatest detriments to promoting gun rights is misinformation.
-Failure to grasp the facts hurts the pro-Second Amendment side more than you might think, partly because a lack of understanding has a tendency to lead to false or foolish statements and also because inconsistencies only lend to the mire of half-truths and deceptions being marketed by the gun control crowd.
+One of the greatest detriments in promoting gun rights is misinformation.
+Failure to grasp the facts hurts the pro-Second Amendment side more than you might think, partly because a lack of understanding has a tendency to lead to false or foolish statements and also because inconsistencies only led to the mire of half-truths and deceptions being marketed by the gun control crowd.
 Consider this a primer on M855 and the potential ban to come.

 What is M855?

 M855, also known as SS109, green-tipped ammo, and Penetrator rounds, is a 5.56x45mm caliber, 62 grain round with a lead alloy and steel core.
 Originally known as SS109, this round can trace its roots back more than 50 years to the time surrounding the standardization trials NATO carried out in the 1970s.
 SS109 gave FN’s, FNC, and FN Minimi greater range and penetration.
 During the NATO trials to choose a second rifle cartridge for standardization, SS109 was the one round to meet NATO’s requirements.